San Jieh Dao Martial Arts !

 Darkness to Light" and "Victim to Victor".
 It's an overall perception

-of the entire creation of the art of San Jieh Dao by a dear sister name
+of the entire creation of the art of San Jieh Dao by a Christian sister name

 Patty.
 Patty is the librarian at the Valley Church Library: